 - Load hanging clothes in the wardrobe cartons yourself while we are moving furniture.

 - Make sure space is reserved in front of your new residence for a large moving van.
 Street access and close parking space is vital for efficiency.

 - Find out if city permits and/or no parking easels are required.

 - Be present and available at all times during the move in.
 We will ask where each piece goes and how you would like it placed as we walk in the door.

 - Measure and visualize the furniture placement within each room.
 We will place the items where you instruct us.
 Rearranging can be time-consuming and might incur additional costs.

 Useful materials for packing:

 - Small boxes (1.5 cu. ft.)

 - Dish Pack boxes (5.25 cu. ft.)

 - Several rolls of tape, with tape dispenser or tape gun.
-Avoid using masking tape for sealing boxes
+Avoid using masking tape to seal boxes.

 - Bubble wrap.
-You may use instead blankets, sheets, linens or pillows for padding larger fragile items
+You may use instead of blankets, sheets, linens or pillows for padding larger fragile items.